-The Project goal is to promote widespread adoption and replication of rapid ART models throughout Ryan White HIV/AIDS Providers settings.
+The project goal is to promote widespread adoption and replication of rapid ART models throughout Ryan White HIV/AIDS Program (RWHAP) provider settings.

 - Identify effective Rapid ART models in a variety of settings in the United States

 - Develop and disseminate a compendium of these models

 - Support replication of effective Rapid ART models by developing materials and resources, and delivering training and technical assistance

 Year 1-2: Comprehensive Environmental Scan and Identification of Promising and Impactful Rapid ART Programs